EVADE-Bench: Multimodal Benchmark for Evaluating and Enhancing Evasive Content Detection: Main Results

 \subsection{All-in-One Results}

-In the \textbf{All-in-One} task, we observe substantial performance improvements across many models, especially for smaller LLMs and VLMs.
-Without altering the input data, simply merging overlapping violation categories into a unified prompt significantly enhances reasoning capabilities.
-Despite the prompt length increasing sixfold compared to the Single-Violation setting, and the number of violation categories expanding from a few to 26, models generally perform better rather than worse.

-Notably, the performance disparity among LLMs narrows in All-in-One.
-Additionally, the difference between partial and full accuracy shrinks dramatically, from over 10\% in Single-Violation to approximately 5\% in All-in-One.
+We observe substantial performance improvements across models, particularly in smaller LLMs and VLMs, as shown in \textbf{Table~\ref{tab:allinone_result}}.
+Without altering the input data, merely combining overlapping classifications significantly enhances the models' reasoning capabilities.
+Despite a sixfold increase in prompt length (compared to the Single-Violation setting) and an expansion from a few classifications to 26, models generally demonstrate improved rather than degraded performance.
+This suggests that the clarity of boundaries between classifications poses a more significant challenge for models than the context length or the number of classifications.
+Notably, the performance gap among LLMs narrows significantly in the All-in-One setting.
+Additionally, the difference between partial and full accuracy decreases dramatically, dropping from over 10\% in the Single-Violation setting to approximately 5\% in All-in-One.

-This suggests that \textbf{clearer category boundaries} yield significantly greater improvements in model reasoning performance—particularly in full accuracy metric—than simply increasing prompt complexity.
-Even when both the input prompt length and the number of categories are scaled up by several times, models still benefit substantially from clearer semantic distinctions.
-In other words, among the factors that constrain model reasoning, \textbf{semantic ambiguity} poses a more fundamental limitation than either prompt context length or the number of categories.

-Interestingly, while high-performing LLMs—such as Deepseek-R1, Deepseek-V3, and the GPT series—can still achieve notable improvements in full accuracy, their gains in partial accuracy under the all-in-one setting are relatively modest.
-This may be due to ceiling effects or instruction-following saturation that limit further improvements on easier subtasks.
-In contrast, smaller models benefit substantially across both metrics.
-For example, Qwen2.5-7B improves its partial accuracy from 38.48\% to 53.18\% and full accuracy from 27.18\% to 50.60\%, with over 10\% gains in both.
-Even Llama-3.1-70B, despite being less adept at Chinese, improves from 38.55\% to 47.00\% in partial accuracy, and from 26.23\% to 44.60\% in full accuracy.
+Interestingly, while high-performing LLMs—such as DeepSeek-R1, DeepSeek-V3, and the GPT series—can achieve notable improvements in full accuracy, their gains in partial accuracy under the All-in-One are relatively modest.

+This may be attributed to ceiling effects or performance saturation that limit further improvements.
+In contrast, previously underperforming models show improvements across both metrics.
+For example, Qwen2.5-7B improves its partial accuracy from 38.48\% to 53.18\% and full accuracy from 27.18\% to 50.60\%, achieving over 10\% gains in both metrics.
+Similarly, Llama-3.1-70B, despite its limited proficiency in Chinese, improves from 38.55\% to 47.00\% in partial accuracy and from 26.23\% to 44.60\% in full accuracy.

-This trend also extends to VLMs.
-Smaller models like \textbf{InternVL3-8B} and \textbf{MiniCPM-V2.6-8B} show dramatic improvements, while large-scale models still achieve further gains, albeit at a reduced margin.
-These results affirm the effectiveness of the All-in-One setting in reducing confusion caused by overlapping policy categories and reveal the potential of structured prompt engineering for regulatory tasks.
+This trend also extends to VLMs: previously underperforming models like InternVL3-8B and MiniCPM-V2.6-8B demonstrate dramatic improvements, while large-scale models continue to achieve further gains.
+These results affirm the effectiveness of the All-in-One setting in reducing confusion caused by overlapping classifications and reveal the potential of structured prompt engineering for regulatory tasks.